 The Colorado Plateau offers more than beautiful scenery and awesome geology with many cultural and archaeological sites throughout the plateau, left behind by ancestral Puebloans (Anasazi), Fremont, Ute, and other native cultures.
 The area surrounding the Four Corners Monument contains the greatest concentration of Native American cultural sites north of Mexico (visit our Archaeology menu).

-Cycling photos at about 7 second intervals, with obscure previous/pause-resume/next/stop image-buttons in the upper-right corner that will light up on mouse-over.
-Select pause and previous/next to view at different interval or highlight information, resume to continue with the next photo.
 The Photo Gallery contains randomly selected photos from the huge number of national parks, monuments, and wilderness areas in the Plateau, along with some of the bounding formations.
 View Photos is an auto-show of the photos.
 Plateau Geology is a pdf document of Dr. Foos' study of the geology of the Colorado Plateau.
 Rio Grande Rift is a constucted graphic of the geology and location of the rift.

 Protected Areas is a list of National Parks and Monuments, recreation areas, wilderness areas, and other protected areas inside the Colorado Plateau.